NEW CALL FOR PROPOSALS!

 1. A cover page including the project title, name and complete contact information for the organizer(s), and project summary (max.
 300 words), suitable for public circulation.

 2. A single-spaced narrative that includes: an introduction to the project goals; description of the activities, and as appropriate, the source of the data to be synthesized and methods of analysis; IT needs; expected outcome(s); importance to Canada.
+This section should be 2-4 pages in length.

 3. A list of participants, with a brief summary of their expertise.
 Programs should involve 10 to 20 participants, including one or more graduate students.
 Indicate which individuals have committed to the project and which are potential participants.